rakesh-2101/Covid-19-Vaccination-Analysis/README.md

 # Covid-19 Vaccination Analysis

-Implemented Machine Learning Algorithm to analyse COVID-19 vaccination across various countries.
+Implemented Different Machine Learning Algorithms to analyse COVID-19 vaccination across various countries.
 This is implemented using python.